Three Steps to Address an IRS Notice CP14

-Filing your return is sometimes not your only contact with the IRS for the year.
-If the tax agency finds errors on your return that lead to a tax assessment, they will send Notice CP14 for collection.
-Usually, taxpayers receive this notice within four weeks from the time of the processing of their return.
+Unfortunately, filing your tax return isn’t always your only contact with the IRS for the year.
+If the federal tax agency finds errors on your return that lead to an assessment, they will send Notice CP14 for collection.
+This isn’t a time to freak out as long as you follow the appropriate steps to address the issue.

 The first thing to do when receiving Notice CP14 is to know why you received it.
 The notice includes the following: